shiming-chen/shiming-chen.github.io/README.md

 ## Welcome to Shiming Chen's Home Pages

-I am currently a first-year PhD. student of Huazhong University of Science and Technology, under the supervision by Prof. Xinge You.
+I am currently a third-year PhD. student of Huazhong University of Science and Technology, under the supervision by Prof. Xinge You.
 My research interests includes computer vision,pattern recognition and deep learning.

 Homepage: https://shiming-chen.github.io